jbouffard/geopyspark/docs/guides/core-concepts.rst

 LocalLayout
 ~~~~~~~~~~~

-:class:`~geopyspark.geotrellis.LocalLayout` is the first tiling strategy that produces a layout
+:class:`~geopyspark.geotrellis.LocalLayout` is the first tiling strategy and
-where the grid is constructed over all of the pixels within a layer of a
+it produces a layout where the grid is constructed over all of the pixels
-given tile size.
-The resulting layout will match the original resolution
+within a layer of a given tile size.
+The resulting layout will match the
-of the cells within the rasters.
+original resolution of the cells within the rasters.

 **Note**: This layout **cannot be used for creating display layers.
 Rather, it is best used for layers where operations and analysis will be